ivanlemeshev/matchmaking-service/README.md

 - etc.

 I have implemented only the core functionality and matchmaking logic.
-It still requires a lot of work to be production-ready and some refactoring.
+It still requires a lot of work to be production-ready, may have bugs and requires some refactoring.

 I used GitHub Copilot for some autocomplete suggestions, tests and comments.